 The Process Street dashboard has three primary sections: Library, Reports, and Inbox.

 The Library is your workflow knowledge database and is the sole source of truth for all of your organisation’s processes.
-Administrators can also divide folders into hierarchies in order to better organise workflows, and determine who has access to those folders, how they can edit workflows in them, and how to add new workflows.
+Administrators can also divide folders into hierarchies to better organise workflows, and determine who has access to those folders, how they can edit workflows in them, and how to add new workflows.

 Reports allow you to view, manage, and create saved views of all your workflow runs in one place.
 To get you started, the Reports Dashboard is set up automatically with the following default saved views.

-- Active Workflow Runs: This shows all currently in progress workflow runs in your entire organisation.
+- Active Workflow Runs: This shows all currently in-progress workflow runs in your entire organisation.